pointel-com-br/www.pointel/public/pibook/Língua Inglesa - Expressões Idiomáticas.md

 Concerning the text above, judge the following items.
 De acordo com o texto acima, julgue os itens seguintes.

-Item.
 06. The phrase"ln a nutshell", in the beginning of the text, can be appropriately replaced by

 Briefly.